NWA Shockwave: CyberSpace Wrestling Federation

 Billy Firehawk, a semi-retired Canadian-born wrestler, founded the CyberSpace Wrestling Federation in Staten Island, New York in 2001.
 His wife Daisy was the principal owner of the promotion while Firehawk took care of the general running of the company.
 Booking duties and talent scouting went to David Levy, who was also a wrestler on the roster.
 Firehawk and David Levy put together the foundation & groundwork for what the CSWF & NWA Cyberspace would become.
 In October 2002, Firehawk began promoting wrestling shows in Central New Jersey and, on October 19, the promotion crowned its first heavyweight champion when Smokey M defeated Danny Doring, Kidd USA and Sinister X in a 4 Way Dance at its at "Halloween Horror '02" show in Flemington, New Jersey; also appearing on the show were independent wrestlers Brian Fury, Don Montoya, Mike Quackenbush and Gran Akuma.
 Three months later at "Legendary Breakout", the heavyweight title was unified with the USWF Heavyweight Championship after the New York-based United States Wrestling Federation folded.
 Firehawk and many other mainstays had previously competed in the USWF during the last decade.

 Firehawk was able to bring in stars from World Championship Wrestling following its close the previous year, due in part to his friendship with WCW announcer Mike Tenay, as well as from Total Nonstop Action Wrestling.
-David Levy scouted and brought in top indy taent to mix with the established veterans.
+David Levy scouted and brought in top indy talent to mix with the established veterans.
 Some would even go on to WWE careers like Matt Striker, Antonio Thomas, Mickie James, and others.
 During its five-year existence, TNA's Ron Killings, Jeff Jarrett, Chris Harris, Abyss and Bobby Roode would all hold the heavyweight title while America's Most Wanted (Chris Harris & James Storm), the United Nations (Prince Nana & Sonjay Dutt) and The S.A.T.
 (Jose & Joel Maximo) held the tag team titles.
 For many of these wrestlers, it was the first time they would appear in live events in New Jersey.
 The promotion's skillful utilization of the internet to promote itself soon made the CSWF one of the most visible on the East Coast.